 Examples of these tools are forceps, clamps, hemostats and scalpel handles.

-The benefits of 3D printing surgical tools is the low production costs, as well as the ease of access to produce these parts in a customised fashion.
+The benefits of 3D printing surgical tools is the low production costs, as well as the ease of access to produce these parts in a customized fashion.

-3D printed surgical tools and medical devices have great applications due to it’s low cost and ability to customise.
+3D printed surgical tools and medical devices have great applications due to its low cost and ability to customize.
 They are printed in a sterile condition and allows quick replacements when needed.

 An example of the cost difference of 3D printed surgical tools is the Army-Navy surgical retractor.
 This can be made from PLA in just over an hour at the cost of 10% of the stainless steel equivalent.

 4. Bio-Printing – Skin, Cells & Organic Tissue